 Many workplaces are encouraging their employees to work from home to help mitigate the spread of COVID-19.
 If you have a job that you are able to do from home, you may find it a challenge to adapt to this new temporary position.

-WEtech Alliance, Windsor-Essex Regional Chamber of Commerce and WindsorEssex Economic Development Corporation will be hosting a FREE webinars addressing Covid-19.
+WEtech Alliance, Windsor-Essex Regional Chamber of Commerce, and WindsorEssex Economic Development Corporation will be hosting a FREE webinars addressing Covid-19.
 For more information and to register online, please click here.

 The first webinar focused on tips, information, and technical advice on how to work remotely – now that so many people are doing so due to COVID-19.
 This includes health and wellness tips and suggestions on how to balance being socially active while social distancing.
 The 60-minute webinar with featured presenters Karolyn Hart, Yvonne Pilon, Frank Abbruzzese and Rakesh Naidu, was followed by a bonus Q&A session.
 The webinar was presented in partnership with InspireHUB, WEtech Alliance and AlphaKOR Group.